Advocacy in Action

 The UN Sustainable Development Goals (SDGs) and the future of global anaesthesia policy

-The Sustainable Development Goals (SDGs), launched in 2015, give the world an opportunity to ensure that mistakes are not repeated and that universal access to safe surgery and anaesthesia are highlighted in SDG 3 "Ensure Healthy Lives...".
-This is work in progress as the SDGs do not specifically mention surgical and anaesthesia care so we are seeking to influence the agenda through other more established avenues such as:
+The Sustainable Development Goals (SDGs), launched in 2015 as a follow-up to the MDGs, gave the world an opportunity to ensure that mistakes would not be repeated and that universal access to safe surgery and anaesthesia were highlighted.
+Unfortunately, SDG 3 “Ensure Healthy Lives…” failed again to specifically mention anaesthesia and surgery.
+As such, we are seeking to influence the global development and health agendas through other more established avenues such as: